 Procurement strategy is about procurement, so let’s first define procurement.
 As per CIPS (Chartered Institute of Procurement & Supply)

-Simply defined, it is process of acquiring product or services a business need, to deliver value of its customers.
+Simply defined, it is a process of acquiring product or services a business need, to deliver value to its customers.
 Value is defined in terms of physical products or services delivered to customers.